rena0000/minesweeper-copycat/README.md

-# Minesweeper - Copycat
+# Minesweeper
-A copycat of the original Minesweeper game, written using Java Swing
+A copycat of the classic Minesweeper game, written using Java Swing.

+## Features
+1. 3 levels of difficulty to choose from
+2. Press the left and right mouse buttons to perform a [chord](http://www.minesweeper.info/wiki/Chord)
+3. Running timer to check your time
+4. Cute cat faces in place of the smiley icon

+## Release
+Coming soon!